Ralph Waldo Trine: In Tune With The Infinite

 In In Tune With The Infinite, Trine's core beliefs are clearly expressed.
 One of his central ideas is that the most important fact of human life is coming into a conscious and vital realization of one's oneness with Infinite Life, and opening oneself to this divine inflow.
 Instead of promoting material success, Trine focused on cultivating moral character and inner harmony.
 For him, success came not from striving for wealth, but from living in accordance with divine order.
 Trine argued that the mind held the real power: by thinking positively and harmonizing one's thoughts with the Infinite, individuals could transform both their inner life and external circumstances.
 Trine's work is deeply invested in mind-body connections, arguing that physical health can even be achieved through spiritual alignment and mental clarity.
 Within the text, Trine articulates that access to divine truth is available to all, not solely religious elites.
 In this manner, he made spiritual insight a part of everyday life.
-Scholars have noted the that the power of In Tune With The Infinite lies within its optimistic, emotionally edifying vision of life.
+Scholars have noted that the power of In Tune With The Infinite lies within its optimistic, emotionally edifying vision of life.
 His idealism is described as vague yet appealing, offering spiritual comfort.